 - 18.3 The hospital shall have a discharge planning process for all inpatients.
-Discharge planning policies and procedures must be in writing. - a) The hospital shall identify, at an early stage in hospitalization, all inpatients who are likely to suffer adverse health consequences on discharge if there is no adequate discharge planning. - b) A discharge planning evaluation shall be provided to all inpatients identified in a) above, to other patients on patient request, the request of the person acting on the patient's behalf, or upon the request of the physician. - i) The evaluation shall be timely to avoid unnecessary delays in discharge and must be part of the patient's medical record. - ii) The evaluation shall include a needs assessment, the patient's capacity for selfcare, and the availability of post-hospital services to meet the needs of the patient. - iii) A registered nurse or social worker shall develop or supervise the development of the evaluation. - iv) The results of the evaluation shall be discussed with the patient or the individual acting on the patient's behalf. - v) The evaluation shall be used to establish an appropriate discharge plan. - c) A registered nurse or social worker shall develop or supervise the development of a discharge plan if the discharge planning evaluation indicates the need for a discharge plan. - i) The hospital shall arrange for implementation of the discharge plan. - ii) The hospital shall transfer or refer inpatients and outpatients to appropriate facilities, agencies, or outpatient services, as needed, for follow-up care. - Designated hospital personnel shall complete the "Continuity of Care" form approved by the Department for each patient who is discharged to another health care facility licensed under the provisions of Chapter 23-17 of the Rhode Island General Laws, as amended (e.g., nursing facility).
-The Continuity of Care form and instructions for its use should be downloaded from the Department's website: www.healthri.org - d) The hospital shall reassess its discharge planning process on an on-going basis.
+Discharge planning policies and procedures must be in writing and shall include a mechanism for discharge planners to receive regular updates regarding new offerings of community programs and the complete range of current options available at discharge. - a) The hospital shall identify, at an early stage in hospitalization, all inpatients who are

+- likely to suffer adverse health consequences on discharge if there is no adequate discharge planning. - b) A discharge planning evaluation shall be provided to all inpatients identified in a) above, to other patients on patient request, the request of the person acting on the patient's behalf, or upon the request of the physician. - i) The evaluation shall be timely to avoid unnecessary delays in discharge and must be part of the patient's medical record. - ii) The evaluation shall include a needs assessment, the patient's capacity for self-care, and the availability of post-hospital services to meet the needs of the patient. - iii) A registered nurse or social worker shall develop or supervise the development of the evaluation. - iv) The results of the evaluation shall be discussed with the patient or the individual acting on the patient's behalf. - v) The evaluation shall be used to establish an appropriate discharge plan. - c) A registered nurse or social worker shall develop or supervise the development of a discharge plan if the discharge planning evaluation indicates the need for a discharge plan. - i) The hospital shall arrange for implementation of the discharge plan. - ii) The hospital shall transfer or refer inpatients and outpatients to appropriate facilities, agencies, or outpatient services, as needed, for follow-up care. - Designated hospital personnel shall complete the "Continuity of Care" form approved by the Department for each patient who is discharged to another health care facility licensed under the provisions of Chapter 23-17 of the Rhode Island General Laws, as amended (e.g., nursing facility).
+The Continuity of Care form and instructions for its use should be downloaded from the Department's website: www.healthri.org. - d) The hospital shall reassess its discharge planning process on an on-going basis.
 The reassessment shall include a review of discharge plans, as well as a review of patients who were discharged without plans, to ensure that the process is responsive to discharge needs.